-Crowdin’s integration with Bitbucket makes source and translation files synchronized with Github repository and Crowdin translation project.
+Crowdin’s integration with Bitbucket makes source and translation files synchronized with Bitbucket repository and Crowdin translation project.
 All translated and approved files will be automatically pushed as a pull request to the l10n branch in Bitbucket repository.

 Connecting Bitbucket with Crowdin